Nothing looks worse--and performs worse--than old electrical outlets. They are unsightly. Plugs slip out of them. They are dangerous.

 2. Remove Face Plate

-Unscrew center screw of face plate (cover) with a manual flat-head screwdriver.
+Unscrew center screw of the faceplate (cover) with a manual flat-head screwdriver.
 Do not use an electric drill.

 With faceplate off, insert voltage tester into receptacle box alongside the outlet.